deafmute1/docker-calibredb/README.md

 --- | ---
 /calibre/library | the calibre library, where metadata.db is located
-/calibre/import | the location for import folders /calibre/config | contains import.config and log files
+/calibre/import | the location for import folders /calibre/config | contains import.config and

 ### Environmental variables: